cantikapf/IR-study-companion/_chapters/012-modern-world-history/030-westphalia.md

 In addition, the Peace of Westphalia substantially weakened the authority and power held by the Holy Roman Emperor.
 With the Emperor's grip diminished, other rulers and states within the empire gained more autonomy and control.
 This decentralization shifted the political dynamics toward a system of more equal and independent states.

-By addressing critical religious, territorial, and political matters, the Treaty of Westphalia in 1648 laid the groundwork for the emergence of principles of state sovereignty and the modern international system of sovereign states interacting as equals.
+By addressing critical religious, territorial, and political matters, the Treaty of Westphalia in 1648 laid the groundwork for the emergence of principles of **state** sovereignty and the modern international system of sovereign states interacting as equals.
 The treaty's impact resonated across Europe and shaped global affairs for centuries to come.

 ## Principles of Westphalian Sovereignty

-The Peace of Westphalia established several foundational principles that came to define the modern state system.
+The Peace of Westphalia established several foundational principles that came to define the modern **state system**.
 These include:

 - **Territoriality** - States have supreme authority within their borders and domestic affairs are not to be interfered with by external powers.
 The absolutism of sovereignty is tied to a defined territory.